Science & Pipeline

 Vanqua Bio’s Scientific Focus: Our lead program targets the genetic association between the GBA1 gene, the gene that encodes GCase, and the lysosomal dysfunction that occurs in Parkinson’s disease (GBA-PD).

 Mutations in GBA1 are the most common genetic risk factor for PD.
-Up to 10% of patients with PD in the U.S. and Europe carry a GBA1 mutation.
+Roughly 10% of patients with PD in the U.S. and Europe carry a GBA1 mutation.
 Individuals harboring GBA1 mutations often develop PD at a younger age and exhibit more rapid disease progression compared to patients with idiopathic PD.

 In patients with PD, mutations in one copy of the GBA1 gene can decrease GCase activity by up to 50%.
 The magnitude of decrease in enzymatic activity is strongly associated with the severity of symptoms.
 Decreased GCase activity is also observed in idiopathic PD (PD that occurs in patients without GBA1 mutations) and Lewy Body Dementia.